zubairabid/zubairabid.github.io/index.md

 [_IIIT Hyderabad_](https://www.iiit.ac.in/).
 I'm expected (hoping) to graduate in 2022.

-My current research topic is in NLP, specifically concerning _Knowledge Graphs_.
+My current research topic is in NLP, specifically concerning _Language Embeddings_.
+I have worked a bit on _Knowledge Graphs_ in the past.
 I work in the MT-NLP Lab in IIIT Hyderabad, under the guidance of Prof.
 [Manish Shrivastava](https://scholar.google.co.in/citations?user=sIvMnGQAAAAJ&hl=en).